massclown/HalfSwordTrainerMod-playtest/README.md

 and now all the mod files go into a `ue4ss\Mods` subfolder inside the game's folder.

 # Known issues and limitations
-Unfortunately there is no user interface, just use the keybinds and check the logs.
+* Unfortunately **there is no user interface**, just use the [keybinds](https://github.com/massclown/HalfSwordTrainerMod?tab=readme-ov-file#keyboard-shortcuts-of-this-mod) and check the UE4SS logs (`Ctrl+O`).

-Most of the functionality from the regular trainer mod may still work.
+* Most of the functionality from the regular trainer mod may still work.

-Because there is no user interface, `F1` spawns random armor and `F2` spawns random weapons.
+* Because there is no user interface, `F1` spawns random armor and `F2` spawns random weapons.
-Use the despawn keybind `F5` to despawn them if you don't like what you get.
+  * Use the despawn keybind `F5` to despawn them if you don't like what you get.
+* `F3` only spawns an unarmed NPC Willie.
+* `F4` spawns the only object present in the game files, the training dummy.

-Jump is now bound to `Numpad 5`, as `Space` is used by the game for kicking.
+* Jump is now bound to `Numpad 5`, as `Space` is used by the game for kicking.
+  * Jump also has been unlocked to allow infinite ragdolling.
+* Player team changes and NPC team changes are broken.
+  * You can get your NPC teammates to attack you by changing your team, but they will keep attacking you if you change it back, etc.